mattheww/gomill/gomill_docs/mcts_tuner.rst

 behaviour it will probably be unhelpful.

-Changing :setting:`initial_wins` or :setting:`initial_visits` will have no effect if :setting:`max_depth` is 1; otherwise it will affect only newly-created tree nodes.
+Changing :setting:`initial_wins` or :setting:`initial_visits` will have no effect if :setting:`max_depth` is 1; otherwise it will affect only candidates created in future.

 Changing the settings which control reporting, including :setting:`format`, is ok.